 The girls and I have made it our mission to share the stories of our wonderful and diverse food-obsessed community, preserving recipes from past generations for our generation, and preserving recipes from our generation for the future.

-With our goal ’to produce a book that could sit beside any great chef’s cookbook in any bookstore’, we published ‘Monday Morning Cooking Club – the food, the stories, the sisterhood’ in April 2011 (2nd edition, March 2013).
-As at November 2013, we have sold 16,000+ books in Australia and helped raise $400,000+ along the way for charity.
-The book is now available on Amazon.
+With our goal ’to produce a book that could sit beside any great chef’s cookbook in any bookstore’, we published our first book ‘Monday Morning Cooking Club – the food, the stories, the sisterhood’ in April 2011 (2nd edition, March 2013).
+As at July 2014, we have sold 25,000+ books in Australia and overseas and helped raise $400,000+ along the way for charity.

 The book is full of recipes and stories from Sydney’s Jewish community – heartwarming stories such as Raie’s below.